 0.5-2 Units.
 Prerequisite: Knowledge and demonstration of efficient swimming skill.
-Two, three or six activity hours weekly.
+Two, three, or six activity hours weekly.

-This course is designed to provide the student with the opportunity to develop and maintain cardiovascular fitness through swimming at all skill levels.
-Instruction in competitive swim strokes starts and turns, interval, sprint and distance training.
-Individualized workouts will be available.
-Information on competing in the U.S. Master's Swim Meets will be available for those interested in the competitive aspects of swimming.
+This course provides students with the opportunity to develop and maintain cardiovascular fitness through swimming at all skill levels.
+Instruction in competitive swim strokes, starts, and turns; and in interval, sprint, and distance training.
+Individualized workouts available.
+Information on competing in the U.S. Master's Swim Meets is available for those interested in the competitive aspects of swimming.
 May be taken four times for credit.
 (CSU/UC) AA/AS Area H